 - Improve attitudes towards their parents, peers and teachers

 - Improve student’s perception of one’s own ability

 We had many successes over the past school year!
-Please take a look at our End of Year Report
+Take a look at the two links below:

 The Norwalk Mentor Program is 29 years strong, and counting.
 Over the past school year alone, we had 252 mentor/mentee matches, provided nearly 10,000 hours of mentoring, and saw all 13 of our senior mentees graduate from high school with plans further their education.
 And, we’re proud of the longevity of our mentoring relationships: 88% of our mentors returned from the previous year.